6 Tips to Keep Your Eyes Healthy

-Your vision is one of your most prized senses, but many people don’t care for it like they should.
+Your vision is one of your most prized senses, but how often do you really take care of it?
+Learn how in this article!

 Most tips for caring for your vision are along the lines of “Don’t watch too much TV” or “Don’t use your computer and your cell phone.”
 These tips have become somewhat obsolete, however.

 Although they’re still pretty useful, the reality is that most of us spend several hours a day in front of a computer screen for work, school, or other activities.

 That’s why today we want to talk about some tips for keeping your eyes healthy.

 1. Improve your diet to keep your eyes healthy